2020 Board Member Candidate

 Chief of Staff to the Chief Financial Officer

 Hello!
-I am honored to be an endorsed candidate for the 2020 SOA Board elections.
-If I earn the privilege to serve, I will aim to collaborate with SOA members and the Board to drive forward progress on three key fronts.
+I invite you to watch my campaign video to learn more about my passion for advancing the profession.
+I am excited and honored to be an endorsed candidate for the board, and if I earn the privilege to serve, I will aim to collaborate with SOA members and the Board to drive forward progress on three key fronts.

 - Champion the Evolution of the Profession: We live in a time of rapid change, and all professions, ours included, must adapt in order to stay relevant.
 This is a defining moment where the Society must carefully but quickly reexamine our value proposition to the world of insurance, financial services and beyond.
 One of the current strategic initiatives, Long Term Growth Strategy, aims to address this opportunity and threat of change.
 I believe that my professional and volunteer experiences, coupled with my perspective as a millennial, can help take this initiative to the next level.
 Simply put, actuaries are losing traction as a profession to the trendier and better-marketed professions of data science and InsurTech.
 In addition to studying the trends, I will encourage the board to consider this problem through a marketing lens.
 Ultimately, we must better articulate the value proposition actuaries bring to the table to both employers and emerging talent joining the career force.
 In addition, we must remember the purpose behind our continuing education requirements: to develop new skills and knowledge that are suitable for today’s environment.
 If we do not adapt to the changing world around us, our profession and hard-earned credentials are in jeopardy.